arretx/bleep-bloop/docs/Tutorials/Whole-House-Audio/Setting-Up-Monoprice-6-Zone-Amplifier.md

 ## Hardware Specific to My Setup

   1. Monoprice 6-Zone Amp
-  1. An officially supported version of Home Assistant running as a Virtual Machine in ProxmoxVE on a Gigabyte Mini computer.
-The only hardware I have directly connected to my ProxmoxVE machine is a Zwave controller and an ethernet cable....and power.
-Derp.
+  1. An officially supported version of Home Assistant running as a Virtual Machine on your preferred system.
+I'm running mine as a VM on my Unraid system.
   1. A network switch, managed (a managed switch is not required but a switch is definitely required, of course if you're doing this and you don't know that, you have some homework to do about networking).
 I have Ubiquiti Unifi ecosystem with UDMPro and Protect security cameras...etc.
   1. A [USR-TCP232-306](https://www.amazon.com/USR-TCP232-306-Serial-Ethernet-Device-Server/dp/B07G5P4CPR) IP to RS232 Network converter.
   1. A [Male to Female DB9 serial cable](https://www.amazon.com/dp/B009WUQ828?psc=1&ref=ppx_yo2_dt_b_product_details).
-MALE TO FEMALE if you purchase this particular model.
+MALE TO FEMALE _if you purchase this particular converter_.
 There are other models that have a Female RS232 Connector which would require a male to male cable instead.

 ## Configuration Instructions

 ### RS232 IP Converter

 The firmware version on the IP232 converter when I wrote this was V4018.
-I don't beleive there is a way to flash it, nor is there a new version anywhere that I care to search for...since it's working as is.
+The [usriot](https://www.usriot.com) website has all of the tools you need to configure and test this device, but they're not easy to understand if you don't know anything about them, like me.

 This particular converter came pre-configured with a 192.168.0.0/24 ip address.
 Mine was 192.168.0.7.
-Since I have a network that starts at 192.168.1.0/24, I had to manually configure my laptop's ip address to be on the same network as the IP converter before I was able to access the web interface to configure it.
-But before you try to connect to this device, make sure you setup your router to assign a static IP address to your device's MAC address.
+If you don't have the luxury of creating multiple networks, you may need to adjust your computer to be on the same network temporarily just so you can access the web interface of the device.
+In my case, I was able to create another network for this device and was able to access the web interface even though my laptop is on the 192.168.1.0/24 network.

+!!!
+Note
+    With the exception of the web interface embedded on the device, all of the software tools designed to help you with this device are windows based.
+If you don't have Windows, you could run a VM to use the tools, but you'll run into some challenges trying to detect the device.
+The VM needs to be on the same network as the device.
+I used VMWare on my Mac to run Windows and set the network settings to "Autodetect" under bridged settings.
+It wasn't until I did this that I could use the USRIOT test tools to, at bare minimum, confirm that I could connect to the device.

 #### Preparing the Static IP Assignment